ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 and initial Reference Values that MUST be satisfied before evaluating the triple object.

 The triple object is a series of additional measurements that are evaluated in the order they appear in an array.
-The series has one or more records containing additional Reference Values that may contain Endorsement values.
+The series has one or more member-records containing additional Reference Values that may contain Endorsement values.
 If Evidence matches the additional Reference Values, both the additional Reference Values and the Endorsed values, if any, are accepted.